 A third variant, the PPK/S, mates the larger PP frame to the smaller PPK slide and barrel, and has been exceedingly popular in this country since its inception in 1968 (in response to the ill-conceived and poorly written Gun Control Act of that year).
 It is still produced to this day by Smith & Wesson in both .32 ACP and .380 ACP (9mm kurz).

-PP, by the way, is short for polizei pistole (which translates to “police pistol”), and PPK is polizei pistole kurz (meaning police pistol short).
+PP, by the way, is short for Polizei Pistole (which translates to “police pistol”), and PPK is Polizei Pistole Kriminal (meaning police pistol detective model).